KimathiNewton/Sales-Prediction-App/README.md

 The SalesForecastApp empowers inventory managers, supply chain managers, and store managers to make data-driven decisions, optimize inventory levels, and meet customer demand effectively.
 With accurate demand forecasting and insightful visualizations, Corporation Favorita gains a competitive edge, increases customer satisfaction, and maximizes sales revenue.

 ## Recap
  This project was part of a comprehensive data analysis and machine learning project, where various steps such as data cleaning, data exploration, hypothesis testing, feature engineering, and model evaluation were performed to build robust forecasting models.
 The app showcases the final model and its predictions, making it a valuable tool for data-driven decision-making in the retail domain.
+The analysis and Modeling part can be accessed [here](https://github.com/Newton23-nk/Time-Series-Analysis)

  # App Interface
  ![Interface of the app](Images/Interface.png)